Call to tighten UK law over data breaches

 The DP bill began the parliamentary scrutiny process in the House of Lords last month, and has yet to arrive in the House of Commons — so there’s still time for amendments to be tabled.

-While the UK is headed out of the EU, as a result of the 2016 referendum vote backing brexit, ministers have said the intention is to closely mirror EU legislation on data protection to avoid the risk of a cliff edge cut-off for data flows when the country leaves the bloc.Featured Image: Boris Austin/Getty Images
+While the U.K. is headed out of the EU, as a result of the 2016 referendum vote backing Brexit, ministers have said the intention is to closely mirror EU legislation on data protection to avoid the risk of a cliff edge cut-off for data flows when the country leaves the bloc.Featured Image: Boris Austin/Getty Images

 0